 Chronic inflammation caused by Crohn’s disease may also suppress your appetite.
 This may prevent you from ingesting the nutrients you need to stay healthy.

-There are a number of significant issues caused by malnutrition, including anemia caused by a deficiency in iron or vitamin B-12.
+There are a number of significant issues caused by malnutrition, including anemia from lack of iron or vitamin B12.
 This is common in people with Crohn’s disease.

 Other issues caused by not getting adequate nutrients include: